GeoMOER/moer-mpg-remote-sensing/docs/index.md

 {% include feature_row id="feature_row_intro" type="center" %}

-Field surveys face the compromise between their level of detail, their extend and their temporal repetition.
-One can study selected processes in detail on a very limited number of observation sites or focus on a more landscape oriented survey using generalized observations.
+Field surveys face the compromise between level of detail, extend and temporal repetition.
+One can study selected processes in detail on a very limited number of observation sites or focus on a landscape survey using generalized observations.
 The restrictions loosen when linking survey information to area wide remote sensing observations and the modelling of raster maps as basis for scientific analysis.

 Remote sensing has a history of more than 150 years.
-It is well established, cost-effective and powerful but must be applied with caution to gain robust results.
+It is well established and cost-effective but must be applied with caution to gain robust results.
 The advent of artificial intelligence has opened a new chapter in data mining and information retrieval.
 Profound skills in data handling, machine learning, team-based software development, workflow documentation and presentation and discussion of result are required.

 # Intended learning outcomes
 At the end of this course you should be able